Do you have an eating disorder?

 - Misperception of body image.
 The person may feel that they are overweight when they are not.

-- Anxiety about food and mealtimes.
+- Anxiety about food

 - Irritable and moody